wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 Contributors: wordproof
 Tags: blockchain, timestamp, eosio, eos, telos, web30, copyright, scatter, decentralisation, proof Requires at least: 4.6
-Tested up to: 5.2.3
+Tested up to: 5.3.0
 Requires PHP: 5.3
-Stable tag: 2.1.0
+Stable tag: 2.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Timestamp your WordPress content on the blockchain to proof trust.
-No blockchain knowledge needed.
+Timestamp your WordPress content on the blockchain for protection and trust.
+No blockchain knowledge required.

 == Description ==

 ### WordProof: Timestamp your WordPress Content on the Blockchain

-> “In five years from now, if you don’t timestamp your articles on the blockchain, you’re going to be considered a fraud.” - Brendan Blumer

-With WordProof Timestamp, you can sign your WordPress content on any EOSIO blockchain from the comfort of your WordPress site.
-No prior blockchain experience necessary: the WordProof Setup Wizard helps you with everything, right from your WordPress dashboard.
+With WordProof Timestamp, you can timestamp your WordPress content on any EOSIO blockchain from the comfort of your WordPress site.
+No prior blockchain experience necessary: either manually timestamp your content or activate automatic timestamps.

 ### Why do I need to timestamp my content?

-There are hundreds of millions of websites.
-However, there are only a few websites visitors accept information from, let alone do business with.
-This is because they trust those websites.
-You gain the trust of your visitors by doing two things differently than your competition:

-* Claim ownership of your content
-* Show transparency to your visitors

-WordProof Timestamp makes both these things possible with the power of blockchain.
+WordProof Timestamp does everything in its power to bring the benefits of blockchain to your WordPress website.
+Here are some reasons why you should timestamp your content:

+- Copyright protection
+- Transparency: increase trust and claim authenticity
+- Next-generation SEO benefits
+- Proof of existance at certain moments in time
+- Prepare for upcoming EU regulations
+- Be your own notary

+### Features

+- Automatically timestamp your content on the blockchain
+- Show the blockchain certificate pop-up on your website
+- Downloadable blockchain certificate as proof of existence
+- Copyright Infringement Claim Tools
+- Revision Management

+### How does WordProof Timestamp work?

+Timestamping creates a unique and universal fingerprint (called the hash) for every piece of content.
+If the input changes even the slightest, the hash becomes totally different.

+This hash is added to the blockchain with a date and time.
+Because you have the input that results in this specific hash, you can prove that you had the content at that point in time.

 ### Further Reading on WordProof, WordPress, and Blockchain